bekk/bekk-christmas/post/kotlin/wip-using-the-bytecode-viewer-and-decompiler-plugins-in-intellij-to-lift-the-veil-of-kotlins-magic.md

 ## A practical example

 Kotlin expands upon Java by offering [additional language features](https://kotlinlang.org/docs/reference/comparison-to-java.html), while at the same time providing [interoperability](https://kotlinlang.org/docs/reference/java-interop.html).
 It's easy to take this fact for granted, and it might seem as a bit of magic sometimes.
 By combining the Bytecode Viewer and Decompiler tools we now have the ability to compare Kotlin source code side-by-side with Java.
-If you're coming from a Java background, and is just starting with Kotlin, this can be very convenient if you quickly want to compare your Kotlin code to something more familiar.
+If you're coming from a Java background, and you've just started with Kotlin, this can be very convenient if you quickly want to compare your Kotlin code to something more familiar.

 Let's take a look at a concrete example with [top-level functions in Kotlin, which Java currently do not support](https://kotlinlang.org/docs/reference/functions.html#function-scope).
 Let's say we want to get an idea of how this could be represented in Java.
 We'll define a Kotlin file, `TopLevel.kt`, and declare the following top-level function: